ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Discussion

-In our system, ASM is used to keep the original structures.
-However, ASM can only work effectively when the shapes of the objects to be similar to the trained active appearance model.
-Therefore, the algorithm will likely produce poor results when processing unusual shapes.
-Unfortunately in medical imaging, the data are usually obscured by noise due to limitations of image acquisition systems, or the shapes and distributions of images are not inlcuded in training data.
-In such cases, ASM may produce severely imprecise boundaries even CNN cannot verify or refine.
-In the future work, we intend to study the techniques based on deep learning for the purpose of constructing better models for shape and apperance.
-In addition, with improvements in the future, such as GPU optimization, we believe that the proposed approach can be applied widely in clinical applications because of its fine and robust performance.
+\paragraph{\textit{Future Work}} In our flowchart, ASM plays a role in preserving the principal shapes.
+However, ASM could only work effectively when the objects' shapes are similar to the trained active appearance model.
+Therefore, the algorithm may likely produce poorer results when processing unusual shapes.
+Unfortunately, in medical imaging, the data are usually obscured by noise due to limitations of image acquisition systems, or the shapes and the distribution of images are not included in training data.
+In such cases, ASM may produce severely imprecise boundaries; even CNN cannot verify or refine.
+We intend to investigate techniques based on deep learning to construct better models for shape and appearance in future work.
+In another direction, working on the whole 3D brain volume is also a promising approach.
+To this end, we can extend 3D-ASM \cite{heimann20053d} based methods so that prior medical knowledge, for example, symmetry property across two hemispheres, is considered during the curve evolution.
+Besides, learning optimal features along the object's profiles could be enhanced by leveraging deep features.
+Finally, modifying CNN-based refining strategies to make it more robust in 3D volume could be achieved by generalizing our architecture in Figure \ref{fig:struct_deep} from pixels to voxel input and combing transfer learning techniques.